Best Time to Visit Seoul: When to Go & Weather Guide

 April

 Along with November, April is one of the best months to travel to Seoul.
 At the beginning of April, the cherry blossoms make their first appearance.
-Yeouido and Nami Island, both quick day trips from Seoul, are two of the most beautiful places to see cherry blossoms in Seoul.
+Yeouido and Nami Island, both quick day trips from Seoul, are two of the most beautiful places to see cherry blossoms around the Korean capital.

 • Rainfall: 95 mm